bi-labor/es-mssql/docs/GitHub-usage.md

 1. Now you are ready.
 After assigning the pull request, **make no further changes**.
 The instructor will evaluate the submission and close the pull request.

-## Questions regarding the final result
+## Questions and complaints regarding the final result

-Once your submission has been evaluated by the instructor, you may use the issue management feature of GitHub to raise questions.
-But first, you need to validate your submission again: did you test it?
-Did it work?
-Were there any error messages in the evaluation result?
-Do you have a typo in the code?
-If so, accept the results as-is.
+Once your submission has been evaluated by the instructor, you may use the issue management feature of GitHub to raise questions or complaint.
+But remember, that in this case, you have support your question/complaint with proof (e.g. show how you tested your solution and prove that it worked).
+If you do not provide evidence to support your claim, we will not consider it.

-If you still think the evaluation has some errors, open a new issue:
+To submit your question or complaint, open a new issue:

 1. Go to the related repository on GitHub web frontend.